AmpasTheodoros/React-Quiz-App/README.md

 ## Credits

-This project was created by [AmpasTheodoros](https://github.com/AmpasTheodoros) as a way to learn and practice React.
+This project was created by [AmpasTheodoros](https://github.com/AmpasTheodoros) as a way to learn and practice React Hooks, components, props, useState().
 The quiz questions and answers were sourced from [OpenTriviaDB](https://opentdb.com/).